Total GUN BAN Georgia Bill SB 281

 What is the current status of Georgia's SB 281?

-As of the video's recording, SB 281 is pre-filed and has not been passed or assigned to a committee.
-It's important to be wary of misinformation claiming the bill has already been enacted.
+As of the video's recording, Georgia's SB 281 is pre-filed and has not yet been passed or assigned to a committee.
+The speaker warns against misinformation claiming the bill is already law.

-The speaker urges viewers to contact their state representatives directly.
-Clear, well-written communication that emphasizes freedom and constitutional rights is recommended to voice opposition to the bill.
+Citizens concerned about SB 281 are urged to contact their state representatives.
+Clear, well-written communication emphasizing freedom and constitutional rights is recommended to voice opposition or support for the bill.

 Related News